haule2020/apiAutomation/README.md

 **Prerequisites:**
  - Java latest version
  - Eclipse 4 and  Maven plugin
- - System where the tests are being executed must have Excel.xlsx installed
+ - System where the tests are being executed must have Excel.xlsx installed for Data Driven Excel

 **Required library dependency:**  Included in POM.xml